 Strengthened the grip of totalitarian state control that can prevent people from moving between borders, or even attaining basic goods and services without the blessing of an all powerful system.

 Reinforced a capitalist system run amok which continues to entrench a wealthy ruling class, based increasingly on the cognitive ability to jump through pre-defined mental hoops.

 Lowered geographic barriers that have prevented billions of people in developing countries from having access to stable stores of value, investments, education, and other privileges previously available only to the wealthiest and most well connected.

 Created entirely new incentivization structures that reward new kinds of behaviors.
 Rather than stuck in the limited existing ways of structuring incentives, this new system is free to explore the limits of game theory to reward participants in ways that minimize adverse selection and moral hazard.

-Thus, this book is about really about systems viewed through the lens of Distributed Ledger Technology.
-Our real focus is not to only explain the raw technology itself (though that is an important building block), but rather about how applications of DLT can solve real world problems including:
+Thus, this book is really about systems viewed through the lens of Distributed Ledger Technology.
+Our goal is not to just explain the raw technology itself (though that is an important building block), but rather how applications of DLT can solve real world problems including: